 Ballet girls are certainly in a world of their own when it comes to the dedicated life a dancer.
 Cate Holahan's first book, DARK TURNS, is a ballerina thriller about a young dancer who gets pulled into a world of mystery, lies and murder.

 Cate Holahan is an award-winning journalist and former television producer, based in the United States.
-I’m a professional ballerina and currently in New Zealand, we managed to get together on Skype to discuss the ballet world, competitiveness and thriller books!
+Olivia Holland is a professional ballerina and currently in New Zealand.
+They managed to get together on Skype to discuss the ballet world, competitiveness and thriller books!

-I trained at a boarding school in London at the Royal Ballet School to become a professional dancer.
-I expect a place like this has many stereotypical beliefs and there is high pressure and expectations, which like any intense environment, can bring out the judgemental and gossip featured in Cate Holahan's DARK TURNS.
+I trained at a boarding school in London at the Royal Ballet School to become a professional dancer - an establishment that comes with exacting pressures and high expectations.
+It's true to say that, like any intense environment, it can bring out the judgemental attitudes and gossip precisely as featured in Cate Holahan's DARK TURNS.
+An interesting read for anyone in the ballet world".

 Cate asks: “How competitive is it in one of those places?
 Obviously I'm inflating for the purposes of a thriller … is it really like that?!”